nref/BrowseRouter/README.md

 In Windows, launch a different browser depending on the url.

+## Why?

+`BrowseRouter` becomes your default "browser".
+When you click a link, it decides which real browser to launch.
+If you have multiple browsers installed, this is very useful.
+Example use cases:

+- *Workplace*.
+You access an intranet site through a specific browser while you prefer to use another browser for the rest of the internet.
+- *Proxies*.
+One browser is configured to use a proxy while another isn't.
+For example, my employer is in another country.
+It's too slow to proxy all of my web traffic through their network.
+Some sites ignore locale settings and load based on IP address.
+Even worse, some sites or pages are blocked.
+- *Compatibility*.
+Some sites you visit work better in specific browsers.
+You don't care which browser opens, just that the loaded page works.
+- *Browser wars*.
+You're tired of browsers jostling to be the dfaeult.
+You're tired of changing the default browser to accomodate different workflows.

+## Security

+`BrowseRouter` does no tracking and makes no network connections of its own whatsoever.

+Your system administrator could know which pages you are visiting by auditing process start logs e.g. `BrowseRouter.exe http://some-naughty-site.com`.
+They would have the same information for any browser, except with `BrowseRouter` they don't know which browser you used unless they look at your `BrowseRouter` configuration.

 ## Credit

 This is a fork of [BrowseSelector](https://github.com/DanTup/BrowserSelector/).
 That version is no longer mantained, so I ported to .net6.0.